Uncovering Meaning And Purpose Through Your Struggles.

-One of the most common questions I hear from folks of all ages worldwide is: What is the meaning and purpose of my life?
+As a meditation teacher and coach, the most common question I hear from folks of all ages worldwide are: What is the meaning and purpose of my life?

 I recently had the privilege of interviewing a young man, Alec Holmes, who found the meaning and purpose of life through the pain of his teenage depression.
 I asked Alec to share his story in a video (below) to inspire others who may be called to turn their pain into purpose.

-I met Alec months ago when he reached out to contribute a blog to the Arts of Thought blogging platform he had created.
+Alec reached out to me asking that I contribute a blog to the Arts of Thought blogging platform he had created.
 Something about his blogging platform felt sacred to me, and I knew it was something I wanted to support.
 I was grateful to contribute an article about When Your Soul Awakens Find The Courage to Follow Your North Star.

 After interviewing Alec, I realized that Arts of Thought was a creation from his soul, and that’s why it felt sacred to me.